peter88213/novxlib-docs/source/_items.rst

 .. admonition:: <Items>

    Purpose
-      List the items that are related to the section.
+      Lists the items that are related to the section.

    Attributes
       - `ids <#the-ids-attribute>`__